sanderland/katrain/README.md

 * debug settings
     * level: determines the level of output in the console, where 0 shows no debug output, 1 shows some and 2 shows a lot.
 This is mainly used for reporting bugs.

 ## FAQ

-* The program is slow to start!
+* Why is the program is slow to start.
-  * The first startup of KataGo can be slow, after that it should be much faster.
+  * The first startup of KataGo can be slow due to GPU tuning, after that it should be much faster.
-* The program is running too slowly!
+* The program is running too slowly.
+How can I speed it up?
   *  Adjust the number of visits or maximum time allowed in the settings.

 ## Contributing

 * Feedback and pull requests are both very welcome.
 * For suggestions and planned improvements, see the 'issues' tab on github.
+* You can also contact me on discord (Sander#3278) or [reddit](http://reddit.com/u/sanderbaduk) to give feedback, or simply show your appreciation.